Santa Caterina dello Ionio: History

 Santa Caterina under the colonization of Magna Grecia, the Romans, and finally by the Greek-Byzantine.

 The Greeks founded along the coast from the 8th Century.
 Colonies flourished, but near the sea there was little suitable defense.
 The Greeks felt the need to unite in a safer and more suitable place for defense of all villages, abandoning the coast because of malaria and Saracen pirate invasions.
 It is believed that Santa Caterina dello Ionio arose following the Saracen invasions (650-1086 AD), by the union of the colonies in the territory.
 Originally, it was a small village surrounded by defensive walls, which opened four doors.
 Only one door "Porta dell'acqua", which translates to "Gateway of the water", remains.
 Around 1060, Santa Caterina dello Ionio became part of the county of Badolato.

 In 1272, the first lord of the village was Rinaldo Conclubet.
 In 1487, the noble family of Arena of Conclubet was involved with the conspiracy of the Barons.
 They were overthrown and the town was handed over to Conte Alberico from Barbiano.
 In the following years, various noble families ruled from Cordova to Galeotta, Gallelli of Badolato, from Gioieni to Colonna.
 In the seventeenth century, the noble family of Marzano endowed the village with a castle.
 In 1799, the possession of the territory passed to Di Francia, who held it until the abolition of feudalism.

 How to reach the town

-Once you arrive at the Lamezia Terme International Airport or train station, decide whether to rent a car or use the various private transfer services., by travelling along the highway A3 Salerno - Reggio Calabria, exit Lamezia Terme - Catanzaro.
+From the Lamezia Terme International Airport or train station, traveling by car or a private transfer service, take highway A3 Salerno - Reggio Calabria, exit Lamezia Terme - Catanzaro.
 Continue along the S.S.
 280 (E848) towards Catanzaro.